scalatron/scalatron.github.com/pages/gettingstarted.md

 * By double-clicking the application file `Scalatron.jar`
 * By opening a terminal, changing into the `/bin` directory and running `java -jar Scalatron.jar`

-Note that in order to run Scalatron, you need to have the
+Note that in order to run Scalatron, you need to have a sufficiently recent
 <a href="http://www.java.com/download/">Java Runtime Environment</a> installed.
+Scalatron requires version 1.6 or later.

 ### What You Should See